kirso/KirillSo.com/src/content/post/reflections-5-years-singapore/index.md

 draft: true
 ---

-*Inspired by [Nick Ang](www.nickang.com)'s essays about living in Berlin.*
+*Inspired by [Nick Ang](www.nickang.com)‘s essays about living in Berlin and further extended.

-## Prologue
+---

-A few months back I hit 5 years since I arrived in Singapore.
-Being born in the USSR and raised in the Czech Republic and living
+Last year, precisely in September it has been 5 years since I moved to Singapore.
+The story of how I almost accidentally managed to fly across the world and start anew is for another day, but it sparked what seems like a new life stage.

-The title is slightly misleading.
-This is because I've lived in Singapore before, but not for an extensive period.
+I’ve previously visited the city for work and always found it fascinating.
+Being born in the USSR and then moving to the Czech Republic was a radical change, but wasn’t a cultural shock.
+However, even being for the first time in Singapore

 ## 1. Safety goes a long way

 Growing up in rougher places makes you paranoid.
-It's essential for survival, but also ironically for a piece of mind.
+It’s essential for survival, but also ironically for a piece of mind.
 Like having zips on your pockets, or not leaving your bag unattended.

 ## 2. Different mental models